florafauna/TFspatstat_paper_supplementary_material/README.md

-# Supplementary material for the article
-# _Fast covariance parameter estimation of spatial Gaussian process models using neural networks_
+# Supplementary material for the article: _Fast covariance parameter estimation of spatial Gaussian process models using neural networks_

 A pre-print is available on arXiv: ...